4 Newer Primary Care Practice Models for Patients

 - Direct pay primary care practices don’t accept any health insurance.
 You pay out-of-pocket for any medical services provided.
 You would still want to have some form of health insurance for emergency care and catastrophic coverage, but you wouldn’t be using it at your routine doctor’s office visits.

 Some direct pay primary care practices also charge a membership fee, just like concierge medicine.
-This allows them to not have to deal with insurance and also maintain smaller patient panels.
+This allows them not to have to deal with insurance and also maintain smaller patient panels.